-Domestic Violence in North Carolina
+Domestic Violence In North Carolina

 Under North Carolina law, N.C.
-GEN. STAT. §50B, domestic violence is the commission of one or more of the following acts upon an aggrieved party or upon a minor child residing with or in the custody of the aggrieved party by a person with whom the aggrieved party has or has had a personal relationship, but does not include acts of self defense:
+GEN. STAT. §50B, domestic violence is the commission of one or more of the following acts upon an aggrieved party or upon a minor child residing with or in the custody of the aggrieved party by a person with whom the aggrieved party has or has had a personal relationship, but does not include acts of self-defense:

 - Placing the aggrieved party or a member of the aggrieved party’s family or household in fear of imminent serious bodily injury or continued harassment, as defined in N.C.
 GEN. STAT. §14-277.3, that rises to such a level as to inflict substantial emotional distress; or

 - Committing any act defined in N.C.
 GEN. STAT. §14-27.2 through N.C.
 GEN. STAT. §14-27.7.

 Anyone can file for a domestic violence protective order and the acts above can result in both criminal charges, as well as a civil domestic violence protective order.
 Representation in a domestic violence protective order can mean the difference of having your order denied and being left unprotected or getting an order granted against you because you were unable to present your own case effectively.
 Jamie Vavonese has the knowledge and expertise to help you make sure you are getting the best result.
 Contact our office to set up a meeting to discuss your case and your particular circumstances.